-- 1. Having the Applicant demonstrate control over the requested email address by sending a Random Value to the requested email address and then receiving a confirming response utilizing the Random Value; or - Having the Applicant demonstrate control over or right to use the FQDN using one of the Domain Validation processes listed in Section 3.2.7 of the GlobalSign Certification Practice Statement.
-Once verified, an Enterprise RA can issue certificates containing email addresses under that FQDN.
+- Having the Applicant demonstrate control over the requested email address by sending a Random Value to the requested email address and then receiving a confirming response utilizing the Random Value; or - Having the Applicant demonstrate control over or right to use the FQDN using one of the Domain Validation processes listed in Section 3.2.7.1 of the GlobalSign Certification Practice Statement.
+Once verified, an Enterprise RA can issue certificates containing email addresses under that FQDN. - 3.
+The RA enters into a contractual agreement with the entity requesting the End Entity certificate to be signed according to the requirements in the applicable certificate policy.